-Handwashing has always been one of the most effective ways to fight germs and prevent the spread of disease; as we continue to deal with an ongoing pandemic, it’s more important than ever to wash our hands regularly.
+Handwashing has always been one of the most effective ways to fight germs and prevent the spread of disease.
 The Centers for Disease Control (CDC) recommends we wash our hands often to help reduce the threat of contracting or spreading the virus.
-Even under normal circumstances, regular handwashing is one of the best steps we can take to keep ourselves healthy.
+Regular handwashing is one of the best steps we can take to keep ourselves healthy.

 Unwashed hands are ideal conduits for spreading germs.
 When you touch your eyes, nose, or mouth, you can infect yourself or spread germs to others.
 It’s important to wash your hands under the following circumstances: